Short answer, read this first

 A final thing

 The case for Riga in winter isn't that it's the warmest Christmas market in Europe, or the biggest, or the most famous.
-It's that it's genuinely good, it's genuinely cheap, and it's quiet enough that you can still hear the wooden stalls creaking and the choir practising at the cathedral when you walk past.
+It's that it's good, cheap, and quiet enough that you can still hear the wooden stalls creaking and the choir practising at the cathedral when you walk past.
 It's a trip you come home and tell people about because they haven't heard of it, and because you had the mulled wine without queuing, and because the palace was empty when you got there.

 If December sounds like your kind of city break, the Rundāle excursion runs year-round and is even better in the cold.
-If you're unsure, write to me at info@barefootbaltic.com and tell me what you're hoping for.
+If you're unsure, write to me at [email protected] and tell me what you're hoping for.
 I'll tell you honestly whether December is right for you or whether you should wait for spring.